-20 Fun Facts About the Dodge Charger
+20 Fascinating Facts About the Dodge Charger You Didn’t Know

 The Dodge Charger has a rich history and some fun facts that highlight its legacy.
 Originally introduced in 1966, the Charger became an instant icon with its muscle car styling and powerful engine options.
 The 1969 Charger gained fame in the TV show The Dukes of Hazzard, where it was known as the “General Lee.”
 Over the years, the Charger has evolved from a muscle car to a modern sedan, yet it continues to embody American automotive muscle with its high-performance variants like the SRT Hellcat, known for its supercharged V8 engine.